cronokirby/octo-blog/content/Posts/From-Interfaces-to-Traits.md

 title: "From Interfaces to Traits"
 date: "2019-08-17 08:32:00-04:00"
 aliases:
-  - "posts/2019/08/from-interfaces-to-traits"
+  - "/posts/2019/08/from-interfaces-to-traits"
 tags:
-  - "Software Architecture"
+  - "/Software Architecture"
-  - "Programming Languages"
+  - "/Programming Languages"
 ---

 This is a post about how different languages